dcorre/gmadet/docs/installation.rst

 Build the Docker image on your machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Go to the top directory of gmadet, where the Dockerfile is.
+Go to the gmadet/Docker/ directory, where the Dockerfile is.
 Type the following instruction:

 .. code-block:: console